djdhillxn/rlhf/docs/trl_migration.md

 ## Purpose

-The active training path uses Hugging Face TRL for supervised fine-tuning, reward modeling, and PPO.
+The active training path uses Hugging Face TRL for supervised fine-tuning, reward modeling, PPO, and the controlled DPO extension.
 The previous custom implementation is preserved as a frozen historical baseline at Git commit `6cbf214fcf1b91c7b756e303e533c2c86d2eba89`.